jimdigriz/freeradius-oauth2-perl/README.md

 **N.B.** alternatively open the URL above in your browser, click on 'Clone or download' and use the 'Download ZIP'

-You now need to install FreeRADIUS 3.0.x as your target, and it is *strongly* recommended you use the [packages distributed by Network RADIUS](https://networkradius.com/freeradius-packages/index.html).
+You now need to install FreeRADIUS 3.2.x as your target, and it is *strongly* recommended you use the [packages distributed by Network RADIUS](https://networkradius.com/freeradius-packages/index.html).

 How to use Debian is described below, but the instructions should be adaptable with ease to Ubuntu and with not too much work for CentOS.
 Pull requests are welcomed from those who worked out how to get this working on other OS's (eg. *BSD, another Linux, macOS, ...) and/or a later version of FreeRADIUS.

 ### Debian/Ubuntu

-Starting with a fresh empty Debian 'buster' 10.x (or Ubuntu 'bionic' 18.04) or later installation, as `root` run the following:
+Starting with a fresh empty Debian 'bookworm' 12.x (or Ubuntu 'jammy' 22.04) or later installation, as `root` run the following:

     apt-get update
     apt-get -y install --no-install-recommends ca-certificates curl libjson-pp-perl libwww-perl

 Now follow the instructions at the [FreeRADIUS Packages](https://networkradius.com/packages/#fr30) site to install their release of FreeRADIUS.

-You should now have a working FreeRADIUS 3.0.x installation but to verify you have done this step correctly, please run the following:
+You should now have a working FreeRADIUS 3.2.x installation but to verify you have done this step correctly, please run the following:

     dpkg-query --showformat '${Maintainer}\n' -W freeradius
     Network RADIUS SARL <info@networkradius.com>

 Confirm the output states "Network RADIUS SARL", if it lists "Debian" (or "Ubuntu") then you need to recheck what you did as it was incorrect.

-**N.B.** these instructions were tested a long time ago using `docker run -it --rm -v $(pwd):/opt/freeradius-oauth2-perl debian:buster-slim` and with FreeRADIUS 3.0.21, so your numbering may be different!
+**N.B.** these instructions were tested using `docker run -it --rm -v $(pwd):/opt/freeradius-oauth2-perl debian:bookworm` (and on `ubuntu:jammy`) with FreeRADIUS 3.2.3, so your numbering may be different!

 It is *strongly* recommended at this point you create a backup of the original configuration: